Community energy 101: how do I set a project up, and how can Octopus help?

 How to get Octopus to buy your Energy:

-The easiest part of setting up your community energy project is selling your energy!
-If you get in touch with Younity via together@younity.coop, they can have a quote ready for you that very same day.
+The easiest part of setting up your own community energy project is selling your energy!
+Get in touch with Younity via together@younity.coop and they’ll have a quote ready for you that very same day.

 Hey I'm Constantine, welcome to Octopus Energy!